Alan B. Oppenheimer: We-Envision

-“Art Authority is a media viewing software application for Apple's iOS and Macintosh, and Amazon's Kindle Fire."
-Best described as "a virtual museum," the app allows users to access a collection of classic western paintings and sculptures by hundreds of artists.
-At launch, it offered nearly 40,000 high-resolution images of classic works of art.

-Built specifically for the iPad, Art Authority was described as “an experience unlike any other” when it released in 2010.
-Art Authority was one of the first art-related apps made available on the App Store.
-Since its release it has constantly been referenced as a Top-10 product.

 Author

-In addition to his tenure with Apple, Inc. and Open Door, Oppenheimer has co-written several books.
+In addition to his tenure with Apple, Inc., Art Authority and Open Door, Oppenheimer has co-written several books.
 Published in 1990, Inside AppleTalk explores the protocol architecture of the AppleTalk network system.
-Co-authored with Charles Whitaker, Internet Security for Your Macintosh: A Guide for the Rest of Us is a beginners guide to personal Macintosh security for both Mac OS 9 and OS X. And, Oppenheimer recently co-wrote an e-book companion to the Art Authority app called Exploring Art with Art Authority.
+Co-authored with Charles Whitaker, Internet Security for Your Macintosh: A Guide for the Rest of Us is a beginners guide to personal Macintosh security for both Mac OS 9 and OS X. And, in 2012 Oppenheimer co-wrote an e-book companion to the Art Authority app called Exploring Art with Art Authority.